SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

 ..
 TODO: vvvvvvvvv Move out of Exclusive Access

-For the purposes of checking exclusive access to memory, a closure is considered nonescaping if it is one of the following:

-* A closure expression that's called immediately.
+Closure expressions can be used immediately within another expression without being stored first in a variable or constant.
+As a result,
+whether they are escaping or nonescaping is contextual.
-* A closure expression that's passed as a nonescaping function argument.
+A closure expression is nonescaping if it is called immediately or passed as a nonescaping function argument.
+Otherwise, the closure expression is escaping.

 * A nested function that captures a value which is guaranteed to never escape, such as an in-out parameter.